David I. Meiselman

 David I. Meiselman (/ˈmaɪzəlmən/; 1924 – December 3, 2014) was an American economist.
 Among his contributions to the field of economics are his work on the term structure of interest rates, the foundation today of the implementation of monetary policy by major central banks, and his work with Milton Friedman on the impact of monetary policy on the performance of the economy and inflation.

-Life

-Education
+Early life and education

-Meiselman completed his B.A. in Economics at Boston University in 1947, and his MA in Economics in 1951 from the University of Chicago.
-He received his Ph.D. in Economics from the University of Chicago in 1961 for his thesis "The Term Structure of Interest Rates" for which he received The Ford Foundation Doctoral Dissertation Series award.
+Meiselman was born in Boston, Massachusetts.
+He completed his B.A. in economics at Boston University in 1947, and his M.A. in economics in 1951 from the University of Chicago.
+He received his Ph.D. in economics from the University of Chicago in 1961 for his thesis "The Term Structure of Interest Rates" for which he received The Ford Foundation Doctoral Dissertation Series award.

 Meiselman married Winifred Meiselman in 1965.